microsoft/CSS-Exchange/docs/Diagnostics/ExchangeLogCollector.md

 ECPLogs | Enable to collect ECP Logs.
 Location: `V15\Logging\ECP` and `V15\Logging\HttpProxy\Ecp` EWSLogs | Enable to collect EWS Logs.
 Location: `V15\Logging\HttpProxy\Ews` and `V15\Logging\Ews` ExchangeServerInformation | Enable to collect Exchange Information like Get-ExchangeServer, Get-MailboxServer, etc...
 This is also collected when `-ServerInformation` is also enabled.
-Exmon | Enable to collect exmon data from the server.
+ExMon | Enable to collect ExMon data from the server.
-Experfwiz | Enable to collect Experfwiz data if found.
+ExPerfWiz | Enable to collect ExPerfWiz data if found.
 FrontEndConnectivityLogs | Enable to collect the connectivity logging on the FE.
 Location: `(Get-FrontendTransportService $server).ConnectivityLogPath`
 FrontEndProtocolLogs | Enable to collect the protocol logging on the FE.
 Location: `(Get-FrontendTransportService $server).ReceiveProtocolLogPath` and `(Get-FrontendTransportService $server).SendProtocolLogPath`
-GetVdirs | Enable to collect the Virtual Directories of the environment.
+GetVDirs | Enable to collect the Virtual Directories of the environment.
 HighAvailabilityLogs | Enable to collect High Availability Logs.
 Windows Event Logs like: `Microsoft-Exchange-HighAvailability`, `Microsoft-Exchange-MailboxDatabaseFailureItems`, and `Microsoft-Windows-FailoverClustering`
 HubConnectivityLogs | Enable to collect the Hub connectivity logging.
 Location: `(Get-TransportService $server).ConnectivityLogPath`
 HubProtocolLogs | Enable to collect the protocol logging.
 Location: `(Get-TransportService $server).ReceiveProtocolLogPath` and `(Get-TransportService $server).SendProtocolLogPath`
 IISLogs | Enable to collect IIS Logs and HTTPErr Logs from the Exchange Server.
-Default Location: `C:\inetpub\logs\LogFiles\W3SVC1`, `C:\inetpub\logs\LogFiles\W3SVC2`, and `C:\Windows\System32\LogFiles\HTTPERR`.
+Default Location: `C:\InetPub\logs\LogFiles\W3SVC1`, `C:\InetPub\logs\LogFiles\W3SVC2`, and `C:\Windows\System32\LogFiles\HTTPERR`.
 IISlogs do not collect all logs on CollectAllLogsBasedOnLogAge:$false, just works based on log age.
 ImapLogs | Enable to collect IMAP logging.
 Location: `(Get-ImapSettings -Server $server).LogFileLocation` MailboxAssistantsLogs | Enable to collect Mailbox Assistants logging.
 Location: `V15\Logging\MailboxAssistantsLog`, `V15\Logging\MailboxAssistantsSlaReportLog`, and `V15\Logging\MailboxAssistantsDatabaseSlaLog`
 MailboxConnectivityLogs | Enable to collect the connectivity logging on the mailbox server.
 Location: `(Get-MailboxTransportService $server).ConnectivityLogPath`